tedbyron/code-golf/README.md

 -   array
     -   `join()`
         -   use template literals instead of parentheses to save two bytes
-    -   `[...array]` use spread operator when no callback or element is needed
 -   isNaN()
     -   use `number!=number` instead of isNaN(number)
 -   Math.random()